Academic advising during COVID- 19

 Who should you see to get your questions answered?

-The School of Public Health and Health Systems has designed an advising system to meet your needs as you progress through the program.
+The School of Public Health and Health Systems (SPHHS) has designed an advising system to meet your needs as you progress through the program.
 Our advisors' drop-in hours are Monday to Friday, typically from 9:30 a.m. to 4:00 p.m.

 |What's my concern?||Who should I see?|

 |I have questions about my undergraduate degree in SPHHS (e.g., minors, options, degree requirements, internal transfers into SPHHS, received a "Required to Withdraw" decision)||We encourage all students to send their questions to the SPHHS Advising Team Mailbox.
 For more efficient communication, please use your UWaterloo email address and always include your student number in the email.